Article 11 — Nifty and Bank Nifty Intraday Methodologies: An Educational Overview

 stage: 2

 The filter.
-For an intraday strategy to be worth retail deployment, it needs to produce net-of-costs Sharpe > 1.0 on 500+ backtested days, with a parameter-robust plateau on the sensitivity sweep.
-Most popular retail "strategies" fail this filter on inspection.
+For an intraday methodology to be educationally worth studying, the published literature and industry research suggest it should produce net-of-costs Sharpe > 1.0 on 500+ backtested days, with a parameter-robust plateau on the sensitivity sweep.
+Most retail-marketed "strategies" fail this filter on inspection.

 1. Opening Range Breakout (ORB) with volume filter